Coiot/cbr-main/src/albums/CBRYTest.md

 - scene_number: 101
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene101.jpg
   narration: "<p>Map of the location for the 17 religions in the game.
-Expect there to be more religions next season, so some civs that really need a religion will not miss out like last time (poor one out for Poverty Point). </p>"
+Expect there to be more religions next season, so some civs that really need a religion will not miss out like last time (pour one out for Poverty Point).
+Religious conflict will a constant, and lead to more early wars without necessarily making everyone more aggressive.
+JFD has also provided a mod that allows civs to choose a backup religion with their primary choice is not found, so we'll have much more variety in terms of religions as well that fight the civ's culture more.</p>"
 - scene_number: 102
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene102.jpg